KaushalNaresh/Speech_enhancement_using_convolutional_autoencoders/README.md

 [Output audio file](https://github.com/KaushalNaresh/Speech_enhancement_using_convolutional_autoencoders/blob/main/Output/output.wav)

-###  Calculate WER (Word error rate) to evaluate performance of the model
+###  Calculate metrics to evaluate performance of the model

-Finally to evaluate the performace of our model we will use WER metric.
+Finally to evaluate the performace of our model we will use WER (Word error rate), MER (Match error rate) and WIL (Word information lost) metrics.
 Thanks to my friend Simon who has prepared one notebook for the same [drive link](https://github.com/KaushalNaresh/Speech_enhancement_using_convolutional_autoencoders/blob/main/Source_code/Benchmark.ipynb).

 >## References